-The primary mitigation measure would be the careful selection of deployment areas to reduce the impacts as much as possible.
+The primary mitigation measure would be the careful selection of deployment areas to reduce the visual impact as much as possible.
+This should be followed by careful design of devices to minimise visual impact.
+It is clear that some devices are more visible than others, and this may preclude the selection of certain types.